jonesdevelopment/sonar-api/README.md

 **Using the Sonar Anti Bot API**

-1. Buy and download Sonar from MC-Market [here](https://www.mc-market.org/resources/23353/).
+1. Buy and download Sonar from BuiltByBit (MC-Market) [here](https://www.builtbybit.com/resources/23353/).
 2. Add the `Sonar.jar` you've downloaded to your project libraries.
 3. Register a BungeeCord event listener in your plugin:
     ```Java